surya18091997/POSTMAN/README.md

 How to run :

-python3 main.py
+1)python3 main.py
-provide file path (provide just file name if its on the same path)
+2)provide file path (provide just file name if its on the same path)

 Features: